INDUSTRIAL DIGEST

 Article #64: Enhanced Methods of Pump Sealing:

-Pumping Machinery, LLC
+by Pumping Machinery, LLC

 Real world pump installations are not always pretty.
 Two main pump components are known to cause maintenance headaches – seals and bearings.
 Seal failure can shut down a critical piece of equipment and bring the plant operation to a halt.
 The long-lasting challenge has been to reliably isolate the liquid end of the pump from the environment.
 In addition, reliability is sought to be accomplished at a reasonable cost.